pketh/pketh.github.io/_posts/2021-04-13-decade-of-inspiration.md

 I'm glad I travelled to all these places.
 Everyone should see more of everything.

-In my case though, every journey leads me back to my ever-growing collection of charming, beautiful, and peculiar `jpeg`’s.
+That said, every journey inevitably leads me back to my ever-growing collection of charming, beautiful, and peculiar `jpeg`’s.

 <img src="/images/2021/hiro-isono.jpg" class="large"/>
 <figure>